Remove pop-ups, redirects, and other malware

-If you're seeing pop-up ads that won't go away, or you suddenly have a homepage that you know you didn't set, you might have an unwanted program installed on your computer.
-Here are some steps you can take to get rid of this program and block similar ones in the future.
+If you're seeing pop-up ads that won't go away, ads from sources you don't recognize, or you suddenly have a homepage that you know you didn't set, you might have an unwanted program called malware installed on your computer.

 - Your browser doesn't block pop-up ads from showing

 - Your homepage, startup page, or search engine has changed to a site you don't recognize

 - Unfamiliar extensions or toolbars are added to your browser

 - You're seeing a search engine that looks like Google, but with the wrong logo or web address